foxnewsnetwork/tracago/README.md

 15(high priority). uploaded images don't show up; resolve this by either renting s3 or something 16(high priority). change the way documents consider if they have attachments or not
 17. resolve the double flash error for document rejection and approval
-18. admin stylesheets missing for some reason; resolve

 Fixes
 1. escrows / money_transfers path fixed
 2. itps/admin/outbound_transfers/1/escrows is a redirect loop (fuck) fixed
+3. admin stylesheets missing for some reason; resolved by following asset pipeline standards and refactoring
+4. account page fix no-bank account %p alignment

 Fiday Feb 14
 =